A quick guide on In-game known issues and How to deal with them

 A Wigglytuff being displayed as a Shiftry.

 - Issue description: Several graphic-only issues that can be seen in battle.
-These malfunctions may happen, though not limited to, when a Trainer switches to another Pokémon just as their first one faints.
+These malfunctions may happen, though not limited to, when a Trainer swaps to another Pokémon just as their first one faints.

 - Official Arena Stance: While these bugs are certainly annoying, they do not affect gameplay, and thus are not grounds for a rematch.
-In the case of a wrong Pokémon asset or move, the information regarding the name, CP, and typing of the correct Pokémon is still available at the top of the screen and Charge Move type/damage/effect will be the correct one.
+In the case of a wrong/missing Pokémon asset or move, the information regarding the name, CP, and typing of the correct Pokémon is still available at the top of the screen and Charge Move type/damage/effect will be the correct one, including the white halo when available for activation.

 Mini-game not being shown